From Handcrafted to Deep Features for Pedestrian Detection: A Survey

 Three evaluation metrics, \textit{i.e.,} log-average miss rate (MR), average precision (AP), and jaccard index (JI), are typically used in pedestrian detection.
 Among these, MR and AP are widely used, whereas JI was recently introduced for crowded pedestrian detection.
 Before discussing these evaluation metrics in more detail, we first explain how to determine if a detected bounding-box is a true positive or a false positive.
 The overlap between a detected bounding-box $B_d$ and a ground-truth $B_g$ can be calculated as

 If the overlap $O$ is larger than a threshold of $\alpha$, the detected bounding-box is a potential matching with the ground-truth.
-Since a detected bounding-box might match multiple ground-truths, a greedy matching strategy shown in Algorithm \ref{Alg:GreedyMatch} is used to split the detection results into true positives and false positives along with the generated false negatives (missed positives).
+Since a detected bounding-box might match multiple ground-truths, a greedy matching strategy in Algorithm \ref{Alg:GreedyMatch} splits the detection results into true positives and false positives along with the generated false negatives (missed positives).
+The threshold $\alpha$ is usually set to be 0.5.
 Based on true positives, false positives, and false negatives on the whole test set, log-average miss rate and average precision can be calculated to compare the detector performance.